 The QuietComfort comes packaged with a USB charging cable, an audio cable for wired connection, an airline adapter and a comfortable carrying case.
 Bose also offers a free app to make connecting and switching between devices with Bluetooth even easier.

-Ultimately that’s a matter of personal choice, but reality is that Beats headphones are not superior in quality over other similarly (or lower) priced headphones.
+Ultimately that’s a matter of personal choice, but the reality is that Beats headphones are not superior in quality over other similarly (or lower) priced headphones.

-But if you’re in the market for a new pair of headphones and you don’t care too much about branding, we’d recommend to research the market with an open mind and choose the best product that fits within your budget.
+But if you’re in the market for a new pair of headphones and you don’t care too much about branding, we’d recommend to research the market with an open mind and choose the best product that fits your budget.